Vivek0218/Azure_Terraform/README.md

-# Azure_Terraform
-Azure Terraform Scripts
+# Terraform Scripts for Azure Cloud